Find Trade Colleges

 - Massage Therapist and Master Esthetician

-In 2016, there was an estimated number of 61,300 jobs in the United States for Skincare Specialist.
+There were about 61,300 jobs for Skincare Specialist in 2016 (in the United States).
 New jobs are being produced at a rate of 13.7% which is above the national average.
 The Bureau of Labor Statistics predicts 8,400 new jobs for Skincare Specialist by 2026.
 Due to new job openings and attrition, there will be an average of 8,100 job openings in this field each year.

 The states with the most job growth for Skincare Specialist are Utah, Delaware, and Washington.
 Watch out if you plan on working in South Dakota, Maine, or Kansas.
 These states have the worst job growth for this type of profession.